Shows Online Rules

 Online shows reserves the right to refuse an entry without stating a reason.

 What happens next?

 Entry fees: Entry fees and prize money for classes are shown in the schedule.
 Please refer to the schedule and flyer for details.

 Video quality: If the quality of a video is considered too poor to be judged, the competitor will be given the opportunity to submit a further video without charge.

 Refunds will not be made except in exceptional circumstances at the discretion of the management.
 Such cases will be dealt with on an individual basis.

-Late entries: The closing date for each competition is the 28th of the month.
+Late entries: The closing date for each entry is the 10th of the month and the video for the competition is the 26th of the month.
 After this time entries and videos cannot be received and no refunds will be made.

 Prizes and Rosettes see shows schedule and flyer for details